TurboGrafx-16

 1990

 Released in the arcades in 1988 and on the TurboGrafx two years later, Ninja Spirit features seven straight-forward stages of non-stop ninja action.
 You’ll have four default weapons at your disposal, including a katana blade, shurikens, bombs, and a wicked sickle and chain.
-Each of these weapons has its own advantages and switching between them is effortless.
+Each of these weapons has its own advantages, and switching between them is effortless.
 Better yet, each weapon can be upgraded.
 You’ll also acquire new abilities as you progress – the coolest of which allows you to call upon multiple shadow clones to assist you.
 This feature was so cool that Tecmo shamelessly “borrowed” it for the Ninja Gaiden series.
 Where Ninja Spirit really shines is in the fluidity of its combat.
-You’ll encounter an endless outpouring of enemies and several screen-filling bosses, but because your character moves so smoothly, you’ll never have to worry about fighting with the controls.
+You’ll encounter an endless outpouring of enemies and several screen-filling bosses, but you’ll never have to worry about fighting with the controls since your character moves so smoothly.
 Overshadowed by bigger franchises like Ninja Gaiden and Shinobi, Ninja Spirit was a sleeper that was never as popular as it should have been.

 Nekketsu High School Dodgeball Club